Search engine optimization (SEO) very much revolves around Google today.

 In October 2006, Google acquired user-generated video sharing network YouTube for $1.65 billion, which ultimately became the second most used search property in the world.

-Google also launched two incredibly important products in 2006:
+Google also launched two incredibly important tools in 2006:

 - Google Analytics.
 This free, web-based tool was so popular at launch that webmasters experienced downtime and maintenance warnings.